 Enjoy friends!
 If you make this strawberry pineapple smoothie, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!

-Strawberry pineapple smoothie in glass on two stacked coasters
+Strawberry pineapple smoothie in a glass on two stacked coasters.

 Strawberry Pineapple Smoothie